tbamud/tbamud/README.md

 ## To run the tests

 1. clone the munit library into src/munit.
-It is registered as a submodule in git `git submodule init`
+It is registered as a submodule in git

+`git submodule init && git submodule update`

 2. install the cmocka-library: `sudo apt install libcmocka-dev`
+3. `./config.status && cd src && make test`